tchao168/msac-lab6/exercise09.md

 1. Make a commit with a multi line commit message (leaving an empty line after the first line)

-   > git commit filename -m"The changes are
+   > git commit filename -m "The changes are
                         -
                         - fix some spelling problem
                         - fix 2n section